 68 Forsyth St B, New York, NY 10002 | spicyvillagenyc.com

-Spicy Village is a small space so it’s currently still takeout only, even with relaxed COVID guidelines.
+Spicy Village is a small space so it’s great option for takeout.
 Sara D. Roosevelt park is located just across the street with plenty of benches if you want to post up and eat outside rather than taking the Henan fare home.
 They’re most well known for their pancakes – thin crispy dough filled with shredded seasoned beef or pork.
 I personally prefer the beef but it’s worth trying both since they’re only $4.35 (another cash only spot).
 They’re also famous for their spicy big tray chicken, or da pan ji with hand pulled noodles, bone-in chunks of chicken stewed in a spicy chili oil sauce filled with chilies, whole cumin seeds and Sichuan peppercorns.

 What to order: pancake with beef; big tray chicken with hand pulled noodles